yogeshhh/Basic_Calculator_Website/README.md

 # Basic_Calculator_Website

-It is a iOS Style basic calculator
+It is an iOS Style basic calculator